t4ol1n/tif/examples/jaxrs-jms-http/README.txt

 Usage
 ===============================================================================

-Note: Please read the parent README.txt first for general instructions regarding running examples.
+Note: Please follow the parent README.txt first for common build and container setup instructions.

 1) Building the Demo
 -------------------------------------------------------------------------------